-Finland and Sweden can join NATO as early as this summer in response to Moscow’s ongoing military operation in Ukraine, according to a report by The Times on Monday.
+Finland and Sweden can join NATO as early as this summer in response to Moscow’s ongoing military attack on Ukraine, according to a report by the British newspaper The Times, on Monday.

-The Finnish application to join the bloc is expected to be submitted in June, and Sweden will follow shortly after that, unnamed American officials told the British newspaper.
+The Finnish application for membership in the bloc is expected to be submitted in June, and Sweden will follow shortly thereafter, unnamed American officials told the British newspaper.

-The possible membership of the two Nordic nations was “a topic of discussion and several sessions” during the NATO Foreign Ministers’ summit in Brussels last week, the sources said.
+The possible membership in the two Nordic nations was “one topic and several sessions” during the NATO Foreign Ministers’ summit in Brussels last week, the sources said.
 Finnish FM Pekka Haavisto and his Swedish counterpart Ann Linde were both present at the two-day talks.

-Helsinki and Stockholm “would be real feathers in NATO’s hat as net contributors”, especially in terms of intelligence gathering and air force capabilities, according to a European diplomat who spoke to the newspaper.
+Helsinki and Stockholm “would be real feathers in NATO’s hat as a net contributor,” especially in terms of intelligence gathering and air force capabilities, according to a European diplomat who spoke to the newspaper.

 Russia, Finland and Sweden all have access to the Baltic Sea, with a divided Russian-Finnish land border extending over about 1,340 km.

 Moscow opposes the enlargement of NATO, but the inclusion of Finland and Sweden in the bloc will not be an existential threat to it, the Kremlin’s press secretary Dmitry Peskov told Sky News on Friday.
-But Russia would need to make its “western flank more sophisticated in terms of ensuring our security” if such a move takes place, he said.
+But Russia must survive “Western flank more sophisticated when it comes to ensuring our safety” if such a move happens, he said.

-NATO is “tailored for confrontation and the main purpose of its existence is to confront our country,” Peskov said.
+NATO is “tailored to confrontation and the main purpose of its existence is to confront our country,” in Peskov.

-Finland must decide on its NATO bid “thoroughly but quickly”, said Sanna Marin, the country’s prime minister, earlier this month.
+Finland must decide on its NATO offer “thoroughly but quickly” Sanna Marin, the country’s prime minister, said earlier this month.
 “Russia is not the neighbor we thought it was,” she insisted.